Arthur "Guitar Boogie" Smith: Post-World War II career

 As a composer, Smith had nearly 500 copyrights, including over 100 active inspirational and/or gospel music compositions.
 "The Fourth Man" and "I Saw A Man" were million sellers.
 In total, his compositions have been recorded numerous times, by artists including Chet Atkins, Glen Campbell, Johnny Cash, the Statesmen Quartet, the Cathedrals, Al Hirt, Barbara Mandrell, Willie Nelson, the Gatlin Brothers, Oak Ridge Boys, Roy Orbison, Tom Petty, Boots Randolph, George Beverly Shea, the Stamps, the Statler Brothers, Ricky Van Shelton and many more.
 A portion of his Crackerjacks group sang and recorded gospel music under the moniker the Crossroads Quartet.
 Among the members throughout the years were Smith, Tommy Faile, Ray Atkins, Lois Atkins, brother Ralph Smith, and Wayne Haas.

 In Charlotte, Smith founded in 1957 the first commercial recording studio in the Southeast.
 In addition to recording the Crackerjacks and its various members, he recorded such musicians as vocalist/guitarist/songwriter Tommy Faile, Lester Flatt, Earl Scruggs, Pat Boone, Ronnie Milsap, George Beverly Shea and the Statler Brothers.
 He also produced sides from many other acts, including rhythm and blues star James Brown, whose "Papa's Got a Brand New Bag" (1965) was cut in Smith's studio.
 It was later ranked as "No. 72 in Rolling Stone's list of the 500 greatest songs of all time."
 In this facility, Smith also created and produced nationally syndicated radio programs hosted by Johnny Cash, Chet Atkins, Richard Petty, James Brown, and George Beverly Shea.
 Billy Graham's Hour of Decision radio program was first produced in Smith's studio.
 Smith also produced and hosted his own radio program, Top of the Morning, which was syndicated for an unbroken span of 29 years.
 In the 1970s, Smith produced a weekly, 30-minute videotaped program syndicated in more than 90 TV markets at its peak.
 He produced radio and television shows for a number of other artists, including Johnny Cash, who had become a friend, and gospel singer George Beverly Shea.

 The Crackerjacks band employed a number of noted country musicians at various times, including Don Reno, fiddler Jim Buchanan (later with Jim & Jesse's Virginia Boys, Mel Tillis), banjoists David Deese, Carl Hunt and Jeff Whittington, resonator guitarist Ray Atkins (Johnny & Jack, Carl Story) and country singer George Hamilton IV.
 Other regular cast members included Wayne Haas, Maggie Griffin, Gerry Dionne, Don Ange, and Jackie Schuler, along with Ralph Smith and Tommy Faile.

-As of fall 2006, Smith was retired.
+As of late 2006, Smith was retired.
 His extensive publishing interests, production company, and management business are managed by his son, Clay Smith.
 The younger Smith, a noted recording artist, ran Johnny Cash's businesses in the late 1970s.
 He returned to his family business with his father in 1982.